ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 Here, the value of `d` hasn't changed.
 It's still `21`, as defined in the first expression.
 The second expression binds `d` locally, inside `d * 2`, not globally.

+In summary, any name/value pair in a local expression that has the same name as a binding in the global definition *shadows* that global definition.
+In other words, the binding inside the local scope temporarily hides the variable from the surrounding scope, making it inaccessible, but does not affect it in any way.
+In other words, it doesn't change the global definition.

 ## Function as Values

 As already stated, in OCaml, function are values.
 The this the key concept of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 In this context, it is also possible to say that OCaml has [first-class](https://en.wikipedia.org/wiki/First-class_function) functions or that functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).